 Located in the attractive Northamptonshire market town of Higham Ferrers, Chichele College is a rare surviving example of a chantry college.
 It was founded in 1422 by the locally born Henry Chichele, Archbishop of Canterbury.
 Such colleges, common in England in the 14th and 15th centuries, were groups of priests who shared a communal life which was less strictly controlled than that of a monastery.

 The gatehouse, chapel and other remains of the college buildings survive, and the chapel is now regularly used for art exhibitions.

 Managed by Higham Ferrers Tourism, Business and Community Partnerships - visit their website for more information about the college and its garden.

 Before You Go

 Opening Times: The gardens are open any reasonable time during daylight hours.
-To view the chapel please contact the key keeper, Mrs D Holyoak, in advance on 01933 314157.
+To view the chapel please contact the Key Keeper, Mrs D Holyoak, on 0193 331 4157.

 Plan a Great Day Out

-Or 14 miles southeast of the college is Bushmead Priory. a rare survival of a complete refectory of an Augustinian priory.
+11 miles from Chichele College is Bushmead Priory.
+The priory is a rare survival of a complete refectory of an Augustinian priory.

 Also 11 miles from the college is Rushton Triangular Lodge.
 The building's use of the number three is a testament to the designer's Roman Catholicism and is an intriguing structure.